devzery/devzery-ui-testcase-generator/README.md

 ```

-4. This tool leverages use of LangChain.
-Using LangChain this tool is compatible with **any language model** that Langchain supports , for more information regarding LangChain please refer to the following documentation
+4. This tool leverages the use of LangChain.
+Using LangChain this tool is compatible with **any language model** that Langchain supports, for more information regarding LangChain please refer to the following documentation

 **(https://python.langchain.com/v0.2/docs/introduction/)**

-- After the dependencies are installed, set the required environment variables as per the Langchain Documentation.
+- After the dependencies are installed, set the required environment variables as per the langchain documentation.

 - We've used **OpenAI gpt-4-0125-preview** as the default LLM for the tool.
-If you would like to use the same, then set the OpenAI API key as environment variable:
+If you would like to use the same, then set the OpenAI API key as an environment variable:
 OPENAI_API_KEY : "Your OpenAI API key"

-5. To use any other LangChain model, instantiate a variable as per the langchain documentation for that model and pass this variable as a parameter to `TestCrew` Class Object in `app.py` file as shown below
+5. To use any other LangChain model, instantiate a variable as per the Langchain documentation for that model and pass this variable as a parameter to the `TestCrew` Class Object in the `app.py` file as shown below

 ```python